• Home

 This California State resource for veterans includes CalJobs, which allows military members to search for jobs based on the member’s Military Occupational Specialty code or other such identifiers (include Air Force Specialty Codes, Navy Enlisted Classification Codes, etc.)

 EDD offers qualifying veterans and family members priority services.
-To qualify, the servicemember must have a discharge characterized as other than Dishonorable.
-Surviving spouses of those who have died on active duty, POW/MIAs, and spouses of military members rated at 100% disability by the Department of Veterans Affairs are also eligible for priority services.
+To qualify, the service member must have a discharge characterized as other than Dishonorable.
+Surviving spouses of those who have died on active duty, POW/MIAs and spouses of military members rated at 100% disability by the Department of Veterans Affairs are also eligible for priority services.

-Department Of Industrial Relations Apprenticeship Finder For Veterans
+Department of Industrial Relations Apprenticeship Finder for Veterans

-Troops To Trucks program
+Troops to Trucks program

 California Veteran Housing Benefits